On Tarski's fixed point theorem: The uniform objects in constructive set theory

-We shall abbreviate this schema as $UO(A)$.
-Note that if $A$ is a uniform object, and $f:A\to a$, with $a$ any set, is a function, then $f$ must be constant.
+Note that if $A$ is a uniform class, and $f:A\to a$, with $a$ any set, is a function, then $f$ must be constant.

 Every singleton set (terminal object) is uniform.
 If a set is not a singleton, it is not uniform, as follows logically by the definition of uniformity: define a set $c$ \emph{trivial} if it is a singleton, i.e. if $(\exists x\in c)(\forall y\in c)(x=y)$; c is \emph{non-trivial} if it is not trivial.
-Note that the empty set is non-trivial.

 \be{prop} Every uniform set is trivial. \en{prop}